tigerManBot/goodreads-webscrape/README.md

 through terminal input.
 The input does not have to have the correct capitilization, but the author name must match the author name in goodreads.
+For the get_book_data program, the book title doesn't need to be exactly as it appears on goodreads, but still within reason.

 get_author_data